 I inherited a tenor banjo.
 Taking lessons from Perry Bechtel, one of the great players, taught me about fretted instruments.

 Once employed, I bought an acoustic guitar.
 That became my main instrument, self taught.
 I later took lessons and learned some basic applied music theory on electric guitar.
 Now I’m way out of practice.

 Although I don’t do it anymore, I did experiment with computer-driven electronic music.
 Here are some MP3 samples of what I did:

 - Bach: Gigue Fugue in G major (BWV 577)

 - Handel: I Know That My Redeemer Liveth (instrumental)

 - Widor: Toccata from the 5th Organ Symphony

 - Young Collin, Cleaving of a Beam

-Although I loathe partisan politics, it’s vital to be aware of it.
-Otherwise, it’s too easy to become an apathetic couch potato.
+I loathe partisan politics, but am painfully aware of it, not being an apathetic couch potato.